lumail/lumail/README.md

 The main part of the configuration is to point the mail-client at your local `Maildir` location, from which all sub-folders will be determined at run-time.

-At startup the following two Lua files are evaluated, if present:
+At startup the following files are loaded and executed, if they are present:

 * `/etc/lumail.lua`
+* `/etc/lumail.d/*.lua`
 * `~/.lumail/config.lua`

-If neither of those files are present then the client will abort with an error.
+If zero configuration files are loaded then the client will abort with an error message.
 This is to ensure that the keymap(s) are defined, etc.

 Once you have configuration file you can use any of the [supplied Lua primitives](http://lumail.org/lua/) to do interesting things.
 The [online Lua examples](http://lumail.org/examples/) are a good starting point for reference.